rently-io/.github/profile/README.md

 This strategy is replicated across all repositories.

-An exemple of CI actions from the User Service can be found [here](https://github.com/rently-io/user-service/blob/V2.0-latest/.github/workflows/ci.yml).

-An exemple of CD actions from the User Service can be found [here](https://github.com/rently-io/user-service/blob/V2.0-latest/.github/workflows/cd.yml).
+An exemple of CI and CD actions from the User Service can be found [here](https://github.com/rently-io/user-service/blob/V2.0-latest/.github/workflows/ci.yml) and [here](https://github.com/rently-io/user-service/blob/V2.0-latest/.github/workflows/cd.yml) respectively.

 ### Testing
 |Test|Description|Example|